-- 6. The attached Auto Fraud Profile identifies circumstances in which an auto theft or fire claim should be considered suspicious.
+- 6. The Motor vehicle Fraud Profile described in Section D below identifies circumstances in which an motor vehicle theft or fire claim should be considered suspicious.
 Such claims warrant careful investigation into the possibility of fraud. - 7.
 Both law and equity dictate that a prompt and thorough investigation precede any decision with respect to payment or denial of a claim.
-The provisions of Chapters 93A and 176D must be borne in mind at all times.
-Penalties incurred by members for violations of these laws are subject to reimbursement by CAR and may not be reported as loss or allocated expense.

-8. The quality of investigation performed by an SIU is an important criterion of its effectiveness.
+The provisions of G.L.c.93A and c.176D must be borne in mind at all times.
+Penalties incurred by members for violations of these laws are subject to reimbursement by CAR and may not be reported as loss or allocated expense. - 8.
+The quality of investigation performed by a SIU is an important criterion of its effectiveness.
 It will be given careful consideration by CAR during an audit.
-It is not possible to outline every avenue of the investigation of a suspicious claim; it is limited to only by the experience and imagination of the investigator.
-There are, however, certain elements which are common to the investigation of suspicious fire or theft claims that should be covered in every such case referred to an SIU, or the file should reflect the reasons why they were not.
-They are the "guidelines" which follow:

-CAR Standards for Investigation of Collision and Comprehensive Losses

-1. Interviews of Owner, Custodian, Companions, Witnesses, etc.
+It is not possible to outline every avenue of the investigation of a suspicious claim; it is limited only by the experience and imagination of the investigator.
+There are, however, certain elements which are common to the investigation of suspicious fire or theft claims that should be covered in every such case referred to a SIU, or the file should reflect the reasons why it was not.
+These "guidelines" follow in the sections below. - C. CAR Standards for Investigation of Collision and Comprehensive Losses - 1.
+Interviews of Owner, Custodian, Companions, Witnesses, etc.

-A recorded statement should be obtained from the owner of the vehicle, exploring in depth and in detail the areas described below.
+A recorded statement should be obtained from the owner of the motor vehicle, exploring in depth and in detail the areas described below.
 Statements of others with knowledge of some or all of the circumstances are also important.

-- The Individual Interviewed
+- The individual interviewed

-- Name, Address, Date of Birth, Occupation, Employer
+- Name, address, date of birth, occupation, employer

-- The Vehicle
+- The motor vehicle

-Year, make, model, identification number.
-When purchased, from whom, amount paid, vehicle traded in, amount allowed.
-If used, condition, odometer reading, improvements, if any, by insured.
-Amount borrowed, from whom, term of loan.
-Where kept when not in use.
-Who uses car, purpose.
-Service, inspection, repair.
-Problems.
+Year, make, model, VIN; when purchased, from whom, amount paid, motor vehicle traded in, amount allowed; if used, condition, odometer reading, improvements by insured; amount borrowed, from whom, term of loan; where kept when not in use, who uses the motor vehicle, purpose; service, inspection, repair; problems.